LarkspurCA/androidweardocs/always.rst

   .. figure:: images/ambient-update.png
      :scale: 50

-To stop this app, tap screen for to enter the interactive mode and press watch button.
+To stop this app and return to the watchface, tap screen to enter the interactive mode and swipe to the right.

 Example
 --------